 From April 2010, the accounts for local government bodies in Northern Ireland have been required to comply with the International Financial Reporting Standards.
-The 2010/11 accounts were prepared in accordance with the IFRS, including the restatement of the 2009/10 accounts for comparison purposes.
-The 2011/12 accounts have been prepared on the same basis.
+Since 2010/11 the accounts of the Joint Committee have been prepared in accordance with the IFRS.